 Sowing the seeds

-Paper daisy seeds are very lightweight, so avoid windy days.
+Paper daisy seeds are very lightweight, so avoid sowing on windy days.

 Mix each seed batch separately with half a bucket of normal sand/compost potting mix for each square metre of garden bed.
 Work on a rate of 3 grams of seed per square metre.
 This rate can be reduced if pure seed is purchased.
 Brachyscomes are sown at a rate of 1 gram per square metre.